 Middelfart annually holds a national climate meeting.
-For the first time, the Volunteer Centre Middelfart and the many related social associations have been invited to take part in the Climate Meeting, august 2024.
-One of the activities will be a debate event where, among other things, the associations' responsibilities in connection with the environment and sustainability will be discussed - led by a panel of invited people from association life, and afterwards there will be discussions in plenary.
-In addition, "best practice" discussions will be held in small groups - here the associations' own recommendations and wishes in connection with the association life, the environment and sustainability were discussed.
+For the first time, the associations were invited to a debate event where, among other things, the associations' responsibilities in connection with the environment and sustainability was discussed - led by a panel of invited people from association life afterwards there was discussion in plenary.
+In addition, "best practice" discussions were held in small groups - here the associations' own recommendations and wishes in connection with association life, the environment and sustainability were discussed.